Menu

 Is it colour or color?
 Behaviour or behavior?

-Most New Zealanders know that New Zealand English (NZE) uses colour and behaviour, following British English (BrE) spelling.
+Most New Zealanders know that New Zealand English (NZE) uses colour and behaviour, following British English (BrE) spelling, whereas the the other variation is American English.

 So, are there any differences between NZE and BrE spelling?